-From our years of experience in the construction of homes, we have over the years developed a simple questionnaire for home owners and developers to use to gauge whether the team builder they are considering has the adequate requirements for the task at hand.
+From our years of experience in the construction and design of homes, we have over the years developed a simple questionnaire for homeowners and developers to use to gauge whether the team builder they are considering has the adequate requirements for the task at hand.

-- Will the builder provide you with references of recent projects and contact or recent clients?
+- Will the builder provide you with references for recent projects and contact or recent clients?

 - Does the builder have the financial capacity to handle the project phases to meet your payment plan?